-(g) Rocking your vehicle in stuck
+(g) Rocking your vehicle if stuck

-If you rock your vehicle to make it out when it becomes stuck in snow. mud, sand, etc., first check that there are no objects or people around the vehicle.
-During operation. the vehicle mav move suddenly forward or backward as it becomes unstuck. causing injury or damage to nearby people or objects.
+To rock your vehicle if it becomes stuck in snow, mud, sand, etc., first check that there are no objects or people around the vehicle.
+During the rocking operation the vehicle may suddenly move forward or backward as it becomes unstuck, causing injury or damage to nearby people or objects.